hrishitchaudhuri/writeanglepes.github.io/_posts/2021-06-24-anushree-patience.md

 tags: []
 ---

-That perfect moment\n
+That perfect moment
-That ideal setup on mind\n
+That ideal setup on mind
-But you know it’s not easy\n
+But you know it’s not easy
-A hard wait is certain.\n
+A hard wait is certain.

 Even so, you buckle up for every instant

-Hoping it’s your day\n
+Hoping it’s your day
-Failures are inevitable\n
+Failures are inevitable
-Every fall, every dip, every slip\n
+Every fall, every dip, every slip
-You grow more anxious and ruffled\n
+You grow more anxious and ruffled

-Indolence sets in.\n
+Indolence sets in.

-Nevertheless, without all of these\n
+Nevertheless, without all of these
-How will you ever better yourself\n
+How will you ever better yourself

-Just so you know, all those wretched portions of you\n Are carved to gold in that suffering\n
+Just so you know, all those wretched portions of you
+Are carved to gold in that suffering

-So fine and pure, you rise again\n
+So fine and pure, you rise again
-Well enough to know, you’re on shore.\n
+Well enough to know, you’re on shore.